 We always handwash bras, bathing suits, and delicate underwear.
 We prefer to handwash silks, woolens, lace, and embellished items.
 More durable delicates can be washed on the Delicate cycle in a Mesh Washing Bag.
 Err on the side of caution—if the item seems delicate, handwash it.

-To handwash delicate clothes, follow these simple steps:
+The best way to handwash delicate clothes, consists of these simple steps:

 ♦ Pretreat the item as needed for stains using the Wash & Stain Bar or Stain Solution, then turn the item inside out.

 ♦ Fill the Wash Basin or sink with water, tepid/room temperature water is usually best.

 ♦ Add laundry detergent or soap, like the Delicate Wash, and mix to prepare the bath.

-♦ Submerge the item, use your hands to agitate the water and detergent or soap and soak items for up to 30 minutes.
+♦ Submerge the item, use your hands to agitate the water and detergent and soak items for up to 30 minutes.
 Never soak silk items for longer than 30 minutes.

 ♦ Rinse well.
 Use tepid/room temperature or cold water until the soapy water is gone and press out the water.

 ♦ Press the item against the sink or basin to remove excess water, be sure not to wring or twist the item.

 To dry delicate clothes as quickly as possible, place the item on top of a towel, making sure it's flat and in its original shape then roll up the item in the towel (like a sleeping bag) to remove excess water.
 For faster drying, use more than one towel and repeat several times.
 Don't put delicate items in the dryer, instead lay flat or hang to dry.

 What kind of detergent or soap should I use?